emmaMarful/alx-system_engineering-devops/0x00-shell_basics/README.md

 ln -s /bin/ls __ls__ : Create a symbolic link to /bin/ls, named __ls__

 cp -u *.html ../ : this script copies all the HTML files from the current working directory to the parent of the workingdirectory, but only copy files that did not exist in the parent of the working directory or were newer than the versionsin the parent of the working directory.

+mv [A-Z]* /tmp/u : this script moves all files beginning with an uppercase letter to the directory /tmp/u.